-MACE is by far the most important of all clinical endpoints that are analyzed for providing future predictability for CVD risk.
+MACE an important clinical endpoint for understanding the potential benefits of new cardiovascular therapies.
 Health systems and payer groups study MACE carefully when considering potential reimbursement of a new CVD therapeutic agent.
-MACE includes a variety of key markers of cardiovascular risk such as death, myocardial infarction, stroke, worsening angina, worsening pain from peripheral arterial disease (ischemia), percutaneous stent procedures, and hospitalization for cardiac-related incidents.
+MACE may include a variety of cardiac-related outcomes, including death from cardiovascular causes, myocardial infarction, stroke, worsening angina, worsening pain from peripheral arterial disease (ischemia), percutaneous stent procedures, and hospitalization for cardiac incidents.
 According to the 2020 American Heart Association Statistics report, based on 2017 death rate data, CVD claims more lives each year than cancer and chronic lower respiratory disease combined (Virani, Alonso et al. 2020).
-Many of these CVD patients have some form of MACE during or after they have been diagnosed with CVD.
-CVD related conditions include angina, heart attack, stroke, aortic aneurysms, kidney failure and severe limb ischemia; all of which are contributed to by the increasing prevalence of obesity, hypertension, diabetes and dyslipidemia.
+CVD patients can have significant MACE risk factors, including increased prevalence of obesity, hypertension, diabetes and dyslipidemia.
 CVD research is expanding its focus from factors driving atherosclerosis (the key underlying cause of CAD and CVD) to additional vascular risk pathways.
 Other important areas of CVD research that are being carefully examined in high-risk patients include vascular inflammation, the innate immune response, coagulation and vascular calcification.